RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. Click **Run** \> **Terminate** or click the terminate button, ![](images/TerminateDebugging.png), on the debugger toolbar.
 ![](images/8f716087b654affcf7d7ebebb47da828.jpg)
-2. Finally, switch back to the Team Developer Perspective.
+2. Finally, switch back to the Team Developer perspective.

 ## Debugging the Online Application